25 October 2021 | Fundraising

 What Is An Angel Investor?

 Angel investors are individuals who invest in entrepreneurial ventures like startups using their own capital in exchange for equity.
-They often provide the startup founders with capital for their business, but they do not have any operational voting rights in the company.
+They often provide startup founders with capital for their business, but they do not have any operational voting rights in the company.

 Angels can come from different backgrounds, such as venture capitalists, corporate investors, wealthy individuals, and members of angel networks.
 They typically operate as individuals but it is not uncommon for multiple angels to partner together to form a syndicate when making investments.